allenai/savn/README.md

 Note that the starting positions and scenes for the test and validation set may be found in `test_val_split`.

+If you wish to access the RGB images in addition to the ResNet features, replace `thor_offline_data` with [thor_offlline_data_with_images](https://prior-datasets.s3.us-east-2.amazonaws.com/savn/offline_data_with_images.tar.gz).
+If you wish to run your model on the image files, add the command line argument `--images_file_name images.hdf5`.

 ## Evaluation using Pretrained Models

 Use the following code to run the pretrained models on the test set.
 Add the argument `--gpu-ids 0 1` to speed up the evaluation by using GPUs.